Let HALCON 13 excite you with numerous new features and improvements!

 Major improvements in identification technologies

-With HALCON 13, MVTec offers deep-learning-based OCR for the first time: HALCON now contains a new OCR classifier based on deep learning technology, which can be used via a number of pretrained fonts.
+With HALCON 13, MVTec offers deep-learning-based OCR for the first time: HALCON now contains a new OCR classifier based on deep learning (resp. machine learning) technology, which can be used via a number of pretrained fonts.
 With these, it is possible to achieve higher reading rates than with all previous classification methods.
 Further, the automatic text reader in HALCON 13 is faster and now also supports reading of dot print characters.

 HALCON 13 also reads bar codes even if large parts of the code are either defective or not visible at all.
 Additionally, the QR code reader has been improved and is now much more robust against common challenges like blur or distortion.